department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/dates.md

 ### How this pattern works

 * **Write clear form labels for date ranges** Do not use “From” and “To” to when labeling form labels for date ranges.
 Make it clear what dates you’re asking for.
-Example: “Obligation start date” and “Obligation end date”
+Example: “Obligation start date” and “Obligation end date”.
 * **Spell out full month names in the selected state** The month select box should have the full month’s name.
 Example: January
 * **Validate date inputs.** You should validate date inputs so you can let users know if they have entered one incorrectly.
 A general validation message for an incorrect date: *Please enter a valid date*
 * **Use the date input field for date of birth.** Writing out the label for each birth date string and separating them into three fields instead of one eliminates potential format confusion.
 * **Use one text input for Place of birth.** This format is easier to fill out for both Veterans born outside the United States and for Veterans who were born United States citizens.
+* **Pair with full name.** Collection of date of birth is paired with [full name]({{ site.baseurl }}/patterns/ask-users-for/names).
+The two patterns typically appear on the same step/page.

 ### Components used in this pattern